Tag: In person

 Tuesdays & Thursdays 12:30 PM – 1:50 PM Dr. Christopher Phillips This course focuses on the peoples, societies, and cultures that shaped early North America before the American Revolution.
 Courses…

-Mondays & Wednesdays, 2:30 – 3:50 pm Dr. Jason Krupar This class provides students an opportunity to study the history of global technological and engineering failures.
-It considers…
+Dr. Jason Krupar This class provides students an opportunity to study the history of global technological and engineering failures.
+It considers the intertwining social, economic, and political issues…

-Mondays, Wednesdays, & Fridays 10:10 am -11:15 am Dr. Anne Steinert This course emphasizes major themes in urban history through the case of Cincinnati.
-The course will examine…
+Dr. Anne Steinert This course emphasizes major themes in urban history through the case of Cincinnati.
+The course will examine the founding and early success of the city…

 Tuesdays & Thursdays, 9:30 am -10:50 am Dr. Christopher Phillips This course is an introduction to the life of Abraham Lincoln in the era of the Civil War….